Leslieying/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am a CSC-funded PhD candidate at University of Bristol and my PhD interest is trait-based marine ecosystem modelling (EcoGEnIE) and marine biogeochemistry cycle through Earth history.
-I've studied the Daya Bay nekton community structure through size spectrum and their trophic interaction patterns through stable isotopes analysis.
+I am a CSC-funded PhD candidate at School of Earth Science, University of Bristol.
+My PhD study is going to use trait-based marine ecosystem modelling (ForamEcoGEnIE) to study marine biogeochemistry cycle through Earth history.
+I've studied the Daya Bay nekton community structure through size spectrum; and their trophic interaction patterns through stable isotopes analysis.